faizan-m/faizan-m.github.io/experience.md

 In my junior year, I was elected Co-President of the club.
 My main objective in that role personally was improving club diversity, accessibility and member retention.
 These issues were approached by formalizing member attendance during meetings to keep track of member activity and club growth.
 It was discovered that new members felt like they lacked ownership in the seemingly complex projects the club was working on.
 This gave rise to a sense that they could not contribute much to the club.
 Tackling this problem involved breaking down key project goals with them and identifying tasks that they could do or learn to do.

-Based on the advice and guidance provided by some of the Tufts' researchers working on these issues, club dynamics for members were also enhanced to ensure that the space was comfortable and welcoming for all skill levels.
-By the end of that year, the active members had grown to be more than twice as much as last year and the ensuing Executive Board is objectively the most diverse group the club has ever had.
+Based on the advice provided by some of the Tufts' researchers working on these issues, club dynamics for members were enhanced to ensure that the space was comfortable and welcoming for all skill levels.
+By the end of that year, the active members more than doubles as compared to last year and the ensuing Executive Board is the most diverse group the club has ever had.

 ## Research Assistant, Center for Engineering Education and Outreach, Tufts University